 In 44% of the cases, they buy in suburban areas.

 Florida (20%), California (12%), Texas (10%), Arizona (5%), and New Jersey (4%) were among the five most demanded locations.

-In 76% of the cases, the preferred types of homes were single-family homes and townhomes.
+In 76% of the cases, the preferred homes were single-family homes and townhomes.

-The major purchase purposes were for residential investments and vacation purposes.
+The primary purchase purposes were for residential investments and vacation purposes.

 Only 17% of the purchases came from leads generated by websites and online listings.

 Most (60%) of the leads came from personal contacts, former clients, and referrals from former clients and business contacts.

 International real estate buyers financed their homes in the following ways: